emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 There are three main components to Service Preview:

-1. The Traffic Agent, which controls routing to the microservice.
+1. The [Traffic Agent](#traffic-agent), which controls routing to the microservice.
 The Traffic Agent is deployed as a sidecar on the same pod as your microservice (behind the scenes, it's a special configuration of the basic Ambassador Edge Stack image).
-The Traffic Agent sidecar can be manually configured or automatically injected in any pod with a specific annotation.
+The Traffic Agent sidecar can be manually configured or [automatically injected by the Ambassador Injector](#automatic-traffic-agent-sidecar-injection) in any pod with a specific annotation.

-2. The Traffic Manager, which manages the different instances of the Traffic Agent, and is deployed in the cluster.
+2. The [Traffic Manager](#traffic-manager), which manages the different instances of the Traffic Agent, and is deployed in the cluster.

-3. The Edge Control local client, which runs in your local environment (Linux or Mac OS X).
+3. The [Edge Control](edge-control) local client, which runs in your local environment (Linux or Mac OS X).
 The client is the command line interface to the Traffic Manager.

 For Preview URLs to function, Ambassador Edge Stack must be running as your API gateway.

-## Configuring Service Preview
+## Installing and Configuring Service Preview

-To get started with Service Preview, you'll need to install Traffic Manager, configure a Traffic Agent, and then download and install the `edgectl` client.
+To get started with Service Preview, you'll need to [download and install the `edgectl` client](edge-control#installing-edge-control).

+**If you are a new user, or you are looking to start using Ambassador Edge Stack with Service Preview on a fresh installation, the `edgectl install` command will get you up and running in no time with a pre-configured Traffic Manager and Traffic Agent supported by automatic sidecar injection.**

-To use Preview URLs, you must enable preview URL processing in one or more Host resources used by Ambassador Edge Stack.
+To use Preview URLs, you must [enable preview URL processing in one or more Host](#ambassador-edge-stack) resources used by Ambassador Edge Stack.

+The following sections contain detailed instructions for a manual installation of the Traffic Manager and configuration of a Traffic Agent alongside an existing Ambassador Edge Stack installation.

 ### Traffic Manager